Actinium-project/lnd/docs/INSTALL.md

   determined by `lnd` for a `bitcoind` instance running under the same user, including when using cookie auth.
 In this case, you can exclude them from the `lnd` options entirely.
-- If you DO choose to explicitly pass the auth parameters in your `lnd.conf` or command line options for `lnd` (`bitcoind.rpcuser` and `bitcoind.rpcpass` as shown in example command above), you must also specify the `bitcoind.zmqpubrawblock` and `bitcoind.zmqpubrawtx` options.
+- If you DO choose to explicitly pass the auth parameters in your `acmd.conf` or command line options for `lnd` (`bitcoind.rpcuser` and `bitcoind.rpcpass` as shown in example command above), you must also specify the `bitcoind.zmqpubrawblock` and `bitcoind.zmqpubrawtx` options.
 Otherwise, `lnd`